mhvue/project2/README.md

 #### Running the server
 6. Run server.js in your terminal of VSC
 <pre><code>node server.js</code></pre>
-7. Open the app via localhost (this application have it set as http://localhost:8080)
+7. Open the app via localhost (we have ours set as http://localhost:8080)
 8. You are free to explore, add, and make it your own!